An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems

 \subsection{Problem Statement}

 We consider a wireless communication system consisting of a communication antenna Tx co-located with a monostatic radar as depicted in Fig. \ref{system_model}.
-In the downlink, the signal emitted from the communication subsystem, is known to the radar, and is reflected by a certain number of targets characterized by their range and velocity.~\gls{OFDM} is one of the leading technologies used in new wireless communication systems.
-In fact, a lot of attention has been given to~\gls{OFDM} for its many advantages, such as its ability to avoid \gls{ICI} and remove \gls{ISI} by making a suitable use of a~\gls{CP}, its robustness to frequency selective fading in addition to its efficient spectral usage.
-For the latter reasons, we adopt \gls{OFDM} as the transmission technology since using a single signal for communication and sensing is strongly depending on the data structure \cite{6875584}.
-The signal to be transmitted consists of pilots which will be used for channel estimation, and the communication data. \\ It is important to mention that channel estimation is performed for both the communication and the radar subsystems, but in different ways and for different purposes.
-In fact, at the communication receiver, the received frequency-domain pilots are used to perform channel estimation using either \gls{LS}-\gls{CE}, \gls{MMSE}-\gls{CE} or any other channel estimation algorithm.
+In the downlink, the signal emitted from the communication subsystem, is known to the radar, and is reflected by a certain number of targets characterized by their ranges and velocities.~\gls{OFDM} is one of the leading technologies used in contemporary wireless communication systems.
+Considerable attention has been given to~\gls{OFDM} for its performance advantages, such as its ability to mitigate \gls{ICI} and \gls{ISI} by making a suitable use of a~\gls{CP}, as well as its robustness against frequency selective fading in addition to its efficient spectral utilization.
+In this regard, we adopt \gls{OFDM} as the multiplexing scheme since using a single signal for communication and sensing is strongly dependent to the data structure \cite{6875584}.
+The transmitted signal consists of pilots used for channel estimation and net information. \\ It is important to mention that channel estimation needs to be performed for both the communication and the radar subsystems, but in different ways and for different purposes.
+At the communication receiver, as usual, the received frequency-domain pilots are used to perform channel estimation using either \gls{LS}-\gls{CE}, \gls{MMSE}-\gls{CE}, or any other channel estimation algorithms.
 Depending on the type of pilots arrangements, either frequency or time domain interpolation (or both) can be performed to infer the channel on the non-pilot subcarriers of each symbol \cite{Braun2014OFDMRA,khelouani2021ufmc}.
 At the radar, which we treat in this work, the entire grid of the transmitted signal is used to perform the channel estimation~\cite{Braun2014OFDMRA,khelouani2021ufmc} since it knows the transmitted frames.
-The problem consists of estimating the channel in order to efficiently approximate the range and velocity of the targets at the radar using the reflected signals as shown in red in Fig. \ref{system_model}, and further, improve this estimation.
-In this work, we just focus on the downlink for simplicity, whereas most results and insights can be easily extended to the uplink.
+The problem consists of estimating the channel in order to efficiently approximate the ranges and velocities of the targets using the reflected signals as shown in \mbox{Fig. \ref{system_model}}, and further, improve channel estimation.
+In this work, we focus on the downlink for simplicity, whereas most results and insights can be easily extended to the uplink.
 We also hypothesize that the interference between the radar and the communication antenna is negligible.

-\subsection{System model}
+\subsection{System Model}